 Working together to execute the plan

-Making use of experienced contacts and bespoke facilities at the Manchester prison, the Category A prisoners appeared on a big screen in the court via video link on most days, then attended in person when they gave evidence, fulfilling all legal requirements.
+Making use of experienced contacts and video facilities at the Manchester prison, the Category A prisoners appeared on a big screen in the court via video link on most days, then attended in person when they gave evidence, fulfilling all legal requirements.
 The video link connection to the courtroom was through a newly installed Cloud Video Platform (CVP) room at the prison.
-CVP – an internet-based video meeting service that works a bit like Zoom – is one of several technological solutions that HMCTS has accelerated over the past 18 months and has been a real success story of court-working during the pandemic.
+CVP – an internet-based video meeting service that works a bit like Zoom – is one of several technological solutions that HMCTS and HMPPS have accelerated over the past 18 months and has been a real success story of court-working during the pandemic.

 “The careful deployment of CVP links to the prisons and the exercise of care in limiting physical court appearances to what was reasonably practicable was a challenging exercise in choreography but one which was achieved as a result of commendable co-ordination involving all stakeholders.
 I am also entirely satisfied that the vital requirement of access to justice was preserved throughout.
 I have nothing but praise for all those involved in bringing this ship home to port.”